s5k6/semaphore/sem/doc/sem.markdown

     user that will access the semaphore.

 `-g`
   ~ generate a global name.
-Without this option, a semaphore should
+Without this option a semaphore whose
-    resides in a per-user namespace, see Notes on Names below.
+    name does not start with a slash resides in a per-user namespace, see Notes on Names below.
 Take care to also set the permissions correctly, see `-m`.

 `-t ‹time›`
   ~ Without ‹time›, or if ‹time› equals 0, switch to nonblocking mode,